Table of Contents

 • sample: Interpolation is performed per sample.
 The fragment shader is invoked once per sample when this attribute is applied.

-You specify these as attributes.
-For example
+You specify these as attributes, for example:

 @location(2) @interpolate(linear, center) myVariableFoo: vec4f;